wilsonpaulraj/YouTubeFeedTuner/README.md

 ## Usage

-Once installed, you can access YouTube Enhancer from your browser’s toolbar.
+Once installed and enabled, you can access YouTube Enhancer Sidebar by clicking the icon on the right-most end of the youtube's navbar.
 The sidebar interface provides quick access to the following features:

 - **Smart Summarization**: Instantly generate AI-powered video summaries with a single click.
 - **Notes**: Take, save, and export notes with timestamps.